 That most famous tune, La Cumparsita was written around 1915 or 1916 by a seventeen year old student named Gerardo Matos Rodriguez.

-In 1917, it was played for the first time in La Giralda, a cafe at the foot of the mythical Palacio Salvo in downtown Montevideo, Matos Rodriguez’s score having been placed in the hands of the well-known Argentine conductor Roberto Firpo whose orchestra was performing that night.
+In 1917, it was played for the first time in La Giralda, a cafe at what is now the ground floor of the mythical Palacio Salvo in downtown Montevideo.
+Matos Rodriguez’s score had arrived in the hands of the well-known Argentine conductor Roberto Firpo whose orchestra was performing that night.

 La Cumparsita was not performed again until 1924.